-This is part two of a three-part series on what Forrester Predictions 2020 means for sellers in the coming year.
-Here’s the first post, Forrester Predicts: Seller Engagement to Increase by 10% in 2020.
+This is part two of a three-part series on what Forrester Predictions 2020 means for sellers in the upcoming year.

 In 1953, Baskin Robbins launched its famous “31 flavors” campaign.
 One ice cream flavor for each day of the month.